His life and influence on education| June 2012

 Foundational to the development of the Gifts was the recognition of the value of block play.
 Froebel believed that playing with blocks gives fundamental expression to a child’s soul and to the unity of life.
 Blocks represent the actual building blocks of the universe.
-The symmetry of the soul is symbolized as a child constructs with blocks, bringing them together to form a whole.
+The symmetry of the soul is symbolised as a child constructs with blocks, bringing them together to form a whole.
 Through proper use of the Gifts, the child progresses from the material to the abstract: from the volumetric lessons offered by blocks, through the two-dimensional planar ones elucidated by play with parquetry tiles (flat, geometrically-patterned wooden shapes), to deductions of a linear nature drawn from stick laying, to use of the point in pin-prick drawings.
-Points, in turn, describe a line, and the child completes the logic by returning from 2-D to the 3-D realm of volume through peas work (joining small malleable balls with short sticks) and on to solid three-dimensional work in clay.
+Points, in turn, describe a line, and the child completes the logic by returning from the two-dimensional to the three-dimensional realm of volume through peas work (joining small malleable balls with short sticks) and on to solid three-dimensional work in clay.

 Froebel did not live to see the flowering of his concept of a ‘garden for children.’
 A ban on kindergartens was issued in 1851, a year before his death, by the suspicious and conservative Prussian court.
 (Why did the autocratic Prussian state feel threatened by kindergarteners?
-Was it because kindergarteners were becoming free-thinkers rather than a homogenous mass or entry-level workers?)
+Was it because kindergarteners were becoming free-thinkers rather than a homogeneous mass or entry-level workers?)
 But the great educator’s legacy did eventually become widespread through the untiring persistence of his co-workers.
 Johann Arnold Barop, who married Froebel’s niece, was one of many of these.
 While some of Froebel’s protégés would go on to promote the kindergarten internationally, Barop assumed leadership of the fledgling Keilhau school in 1833, and is credited with its survival under persecution from the Prussian authorities.
 Keilhau and a host of later institutions embodied Froebel’s vision – represented most truly in the first kindergartens of the later 1800s, but with influence extending through the twentieth century and beyond.

 Interestingly, Barop’s great granddaughter Annemarie, educated in the Keilhau Froebel School where her father was principal, ended up joining the intentional community behind Community Playthings in 1932.
 Here, where family and school life are inseparably twined, she found an environment in harmony with Froebel’s philosophy of life as an undivided whole.
 She soon became involved with our community nursery, greatly influencing its future development.
 Community Playthings eventually emerged as a supporting business to the community, meshing with its educational ethos.